SagaSkoyere/Sentencio-Audio-Condense/README.md

 # Sentencio Audio Condenser

 A simple tool to **trim audio/video files down to just the spoken parts**.
-Originally designed for language learners to quickly trim episodes in bulk down to sections containing speech -- but also potentially useful for meetings, lectures, podcasts, or any recordings where you only care about the voices.
+Designed for language learners to quickly trim episodes in bulk down to sections containing speech -- but also potentially useful for meetings, lectures, podcasts, or any recordings where you only care about the voiced portions.
 This tool is optimized for minimal setup and ease of use as a portable .exe file.
-Just unzip the release .zip and you're done!
+Just download the release and you're done!

 ---

 ## Features
 - :brain: **Neural voice detection** (via Silero VAD) for highly accurate accurate speech vs. non-speech identification.
-- :scissors: Trims down to **only sppeech plus a brief buffer** on either side of detected speech to preserve sentence flow and dialogue pace.
+- :scissors: Trims down to **only speech** plus a brief buffer on either side of detected speech to preserve natural sentence flow and dialogue pacing.
+- :headphones: Autmatically compresses for smaller storage, and makes audio adjustments for easier listening (minor dynamic range compression to make shows or lectures easier to purely listen to)
 - :open_file_folder: **Bulk process entire folders** of audio/video files at once with a single command.
 - :arrows_counterclockwise: Extracts audio from common formats (`.wav`, `.mp3`, `.mp4`, `.m4a`, `.mov`, `.mkv`, etc.) via `ffmpeg`.
 - :computer: Works fully offline — no internet connection, API keys, or fiddling with lining up subtitle tracks.
 Will always be free to use and open-source.